Community Partners

 • Opportunities: World Relief is seeking volunteers, interns, and AmeriCorps members to work alongside the families we serve in collaboration with our staff team.
 A variety of volunteer opportunities is available, from providing homework help to youth, tutoring an adult in English skills, mentoring a young adult, or befriending a newly arrived refugee.

 • Location: Carol Stream, IL.
-Additional volunteer placements are available elsewhere in DuPage County and the city of Aurora, as well as within the Albany Park area of Chicago.
+Additional volunteer and intern placements are available elsewhere in DuPage County and the City of Aurora, as well as in the City of Chicago, specifically the Albany Park, West Ridge, and Rogers Park neighborhoods.
+Some virtual opportunities, especially for youth and English tutoring, are also available.

 • Expectations: 1-2 hours one day/week for a full semester or the full academic year.